MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 # How to Integrate a Github Repo With a Jenkins Build
 This documentation is to showcase how I integrated a github repo with a Jenkins job for my CICD pipeline.
 ## Setup
-- The Jenkins Server Version: 2.375.3(Installed locally on a Ubuntu machine)
+- **The Jenkins Server Version**: 2.375.3 (Installed locally on a Ubuntu machine)
-- Github Repo Used: https://github.com/emma-jinger/cat_data (A Jenkinsfile is included in the repo)
+- **The Github Repo Used**: https://github.com/emma-jinger/cat_data (A Jenkinsfile is included in the repo)

 ### Step 1: Generating a token for Jenkins on Github
+- Log in to your GitHub account.
+- Click on your profile icon in the top right corner of the page and select "Settings" from the dropdown menu.
+- In the left sidebar, click on "Developer settings" and then select "Personal access tokens."
+- Click on the "Generate new token" button.
+- Enter a description for the token that will help you remember its purpose.
+- Under "Select scopes," check the box next to "repo" to grant the token access to all of your repositories, including private ones.
+- Click the "Generate token" button at the bottom of the page.
+- GitHub will generate a new personal access token for you.
+Be sure to copy and save this token in a safe place because it will not be displayed again.
+Note that this token gives access to your GitHub repositories, so keep it secure and do not share it with others.

+Now I can use my personal access token on the Jenkins server to access my GitHub repositories.

 ### Step 2: Setting up a webhook in your GitHub repository that points to your Jenkins instance
 - Go to your GitHub repository and click on **"Settings"**